Major sponsor iSentia

 PUBLIC AFFAIRS IN THE NATION'S CAPITAL

-Join us for two days of debate, discussion and training with some of Australia’s most influential movers and shakers in lobbying, media and professional communication strategies at the 2013 Walkley Public Affairs Convention: Public v Private: Where to draw the line?
+On June 27 and 28, 2013, we held two days of debate, discussion and training in Canberra with some of Australia’s most influential movers and shakers in lobbying, media and professional communication strategies at the 2013 Walkley Public Affairs Convention: Public v Private: Where to draw the line?

 - James Alexander, co-founder and manager, INCUBATE

 - Dr. Robyn Archer,Creative Director, Centenary of Canberra

 - Danielle Bevins-Sundvall,Adviser at Minister for Broadband, Communications and the Digital Economy